stratumn/go-indigonode/app/coin/README.md

         return err
     }

-    // This is how your miner_id should appear in alice.core.toml configMinerID := peer.IDB58Encode(minerID)
+    // This is how your miner_id should appear in indigo_node.core.toml configMinerID := peer.IDB58Encode(minerID)
 }
 ```